Pim van Liemt

 On 13 June 2018, he stood in his first Twenty20 International (T20I) match, between the Netherlands and Ireland.
 On 21 June 2019, he stood in his first One Day International (ODI) match, between the Netherlands and Zimbabwe.

+In his playing career, van Liemt played one match for Netherlands U-19 against Bermuda U-19; opening the batting, van Liemt scored 20.